pragmint/open-practices/practices/open-telemetry-practice.md

 *Telemetry Surfaces Politics.* OTel reveals ownership gaps and bottlenecks.
 In bureaucratic cultures, this requires tact.
 Frame findings as **shared opportunities**, not personal failings.

-*Some Assembly Required* OTel isn’t plug-and-play.
-It’s a toolkit of SDKs, exporters, and collectors you assemble to fit your system.
+*Some Assembly Required.* OTel isn't plug-and-play.
+It's a toolkit of SDKs, exporters, and collectors you assemble to fit your system.
 Success depends on treating it like infrastructure work: apply clean code, schema discipline, and solid CI practices.
 Built with care, OTel becomes the connective tissue that unifies data and insight across teams.

-*Bridge, Don’t Replace.* People already have preferred tools.
+*Bridge, Don't Replace.* People already have preferred tools.
 Add trace IDs and references to link systems rather than trying to rip existing ones out early.
 For example, product teams may have specialized product-analytics tooling.
 OTel should complement that instead of replacing it.

 *Expect the Unexpected.* Auto-instrumentation often surfaces insights teams wouldn't think to look for.
 It can reveal details that manual instrumentation might miss like unused routes being hit by scanners, inefficient library calls, or unexpected dependency behavior.
 These discoveries can inform everything from performance tuning to security awareness, turning "extra" visibility into real operational intelligence.